yokolet/new-note/_posts/2024-08-08-real-time-app-on-rails-by-action-cable.md

 - Creates a consumer using `createConsumer` function provided by Rails' actioncable package. \
   By default, WebSocket is mounted on `/cable`, so the URL to WebSocket is used to an argument of `createConsumer`.
 - Creates a channel by subscribing to the channel, `ChatChannel`. \
-  The channel name on Rails side is a snake case of `chat_channel`, while a camel case of `ChatChannel` on JavaScript side.
+  The channel name is a channel class name on Rails side, so it is a camel case of ChatChannel.
 - At the same time, implements `received` function to update the `messages` value when a new message comes in.
 - Calls `addNewMessage` function when something is typed in the input box and hit enter. \
   The function hits channel's perform function to send the message to `speak` method defined in ChatChannel class on the server side.